New Mexico Sports Betting – Bet On Sports Legally In NM

 If the state were to consider authorizing domestic sports gambling, numerous venues in the state would be able to provide these services.
 However, the Santa Ana Star casino remains as New Mexico's only viable brick and mortar sportsbooks.

 In addition to the Santa Ana Star Casino sportsbook, NM residents can also bet on sports with the use of offshore online sportsbooks like the ones we recommend here.

 Is Sports Betting Legal In New Mexico?

-At this time, the answer is a bit more complex than yes or no. New Mexico players can legally wager on sports through the state's only active sportsbooks the Santa Ana Star Casino, however, no other venue is offering this kind of service.
+At this time, the answer is a bit more complex than yes or no. New Mexico players can legally wager on sports through the state's only active sportsbooks at the Santa Ana Star Casino and the Buffalo Thunder Casino, however, no other venue is offering this kind of service.
 The state has yet to authorize sports gambling via legislation but permits the Santa Ana Star Casino to continue conducting sports wagering operations.

 In addition, New Mexico players can wager on sports through offshore sportsbooks that are legally operating within the industry.
 No state law prohibits their use by NM residents, nor is there any mention of offshore sportsbooks being prohibited by any Federal gambling law.

 The NM government has not passed any sort of laws legalizing domestic sports betting.
 The only law introduced in the New Mexico legislature regarding sports gambling is a restrictive law which says the NM lottery will not be able to offer domestic betting.
 For information regarding this bill, its sponsors, and more please refer to our US betting bill tracking page.

 Our team has scoured the Internet to find the top-rated sportsbooks accepting New Mexico bettors.
 Each one of these brands has been in the business for years and are highly regarded by industry insiders.
 You can browse them for yourself by clicking on the links in the table.
 We have also written detailed reviews for the brands listed below, click the link to learn more.